-Wills & Trusts Lawyer / Attorney Tarpon Springs
+Agnieszka “Aga” Piasecka, Wills & Trusts Lawyer / Attorney serving Tarpon Springs

-Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer near Tarpon Springs with 15 years of experience.
+Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer serving Tarpon Springs with more than 20 years of combined experience in Poland and Florida.
 Aga speaks fluent Polish, Italian and English and is an Attorney in Florida and Poland.
 Attorney Aga Piasecka obtained her Juris Doctorate Cum Laude from Stetson University College of Law in Florida and her Masters Degree in Law with Honors from Jagiellonian University in Poland.
 She also studied International Law in Holland.
-Attorney Aga Piasecka is fluent in Polish, Italian and English and can assist you with all of your legal needs in Tarpon Springs, Florida and Poland.
+Attorney Aga Piasecka is fluent in Polish, Italian and English and can assist you with your legal needs in Tarpon Springs, Florida.

 Free Consultations & Flat Rates

 Aga offers Free Consultations and Flat Rates on creation of Wills and Trusts, Quit Claim Deeds and Powers of Attorney.

 Probate is a court-supervised legal process, through which the assets of a deceased person are identified and distributed to the heirs or beneficiaries under a will or, if there is no will, pursuant to Florida probate law.
 A will typically appoints a personal representative to administer the estate.
 If the deceased left no will and there are assets to be probated, the estate of the decedent must be distributed pursuant to probate law.